50 migrants die in trailer abandoned in San Antonio heat

 South Texas has long been the busiest area for illegal border crossings.
 Migrants ride in vehicles through Border Patrol checkpoints to San Antonio, the closest major city, from which point they disperse across the United States.

-Wolff said Tuesday that authorities believe the truck came from Laredo, a border city that is more than 150 miles (241 kilometer) south.
+Wolff said Tuesday that authorities believe the truck came from Laredo, a border city about 150 miles (241 kilometer) south.

 “They had just parked it on the side of the road,” Wolff said.
 “Apparently had mechanical problems and left it there.
 The sheriff thinks it came across from Laredo.”

-Officials were trying to enlist help from neighboring counties to help with the number of bodies, he said.
+Officials were asking neighboring counties to help with the number of bodies, he said.

+San Antonio has been a recurring scene of tragedy and desperation in recent years involving migrants in the back of semitrailers.

+Ten migrants died in 2017 after being trapped inside a truck parked at a San Antonio Walmart.
+In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of the city.
+More than 50 migrants were found alive in a trailer in 2018, driven by a man who said he was to be paid $3,000 and was sentenced to more than five years in prison.

 Other incidents have occurred long before migrants reached the U.S. border.
 In December, more than 50 died when a semitrailer filled with migrants rolled over on a highway in southern Mexico.
 In October, Mexican authorities reported finding 652 migrants packed into six trailers near the U.S. border.
 They were stopped at a military checkpoint.